The Tenth Annual Come to Galapagos Marathon is Being Held Twice! Again!

 The people overseeing the event will be the Come to Galapagos family: farm workers, fishermen, restaurant staff, hotel owners, Galapagos Park guides, etc. all the people that regularly work with us caring for our guests here on San Cristobal.

 |Click Here for ESPN’s coverage of the 2012 Come To Galapagos Marathon|

-- October is one of the cooler months here.
+- August and October are two of the cooler months here.
 Typical high temperature 70 degrees, generally slightly over cast, far better running conditions than 85 degrees with 95 percent humidity and a blistering equatorial sun.